Segodnya/php-project-9/README.md

 Based on analysis of the current codebase, here is a step-by-step plan to refactor the application for improved maintainability and extensibility:

-### 4. Refactor Validator and Analyzer

-- **Create dedicated Service classes**:
-  - Move URL validation logic to UrlValidator service
-  - Refactor Analyzer to be more modular and testable
-  - Implement proper exception handling and error messaging

 ### 5. Implement Proper HTTP Request/Response Handling

 - **Use PSR-7 Request/Response objects consistently**: